 + PRO: Cars give great freedom to travel

-Cars are the most common form of transport amongst expats.
-Cars give the most independence and freedom to travel.
-There is so much to see in Malawi, from the city life to the lake and national parks.
-For travelling around in Malawi, a car is vital.
+Cars are the most common form of transport among expats, as they provide the most independence and freedom to travel.
+There is so much to see in Malawi, from the city life to the lake and beautiful national parks, and a car is therefore vital.

 - CON: Poor road networks

 Despite recent work to improve the country's road system, the roads are narrow and any existing potholes are not sign-posted.
 Roads in rural areas also may not be tarred, and expats are encouraged to drive 4x4s rather than sedans.
 Driving at night in rural areas is also not advised, due to the prevalence of people and animals in the road.

 ► For an overview of life in Malawi, see our Moving to Malawi guide.

 "Bring an open mind and a laid-back attitude.
 You can’t spend your days getting frustrated with bad drivers and slow workers.
 Learn to be like a Malawian and smile your way through the challenges and have a laugh.
 Appreciate the smaller pleasures in life."
 Read about Gabrielle's eye-opening experience living in Malawi.

 "I do miss the ease of things at home, like the fully stocked supermarkets, food delivery and 24-hour electricity.
 But a quick trip home a few times a year sorts that."
 Have a look at Chloe's take on the pros and cons of life in Malawi.